INDUSTRIAL | RESEARCH | TEACHING | MEDICAL

 MYTH 3: BIM NEGATIVELY AFFECTS PRODUCTIVITY

-There’s a misconception that because BIM takes time to implement, it affects productivity in the long term as a result.
-Of course, one shouldn’t expect instant results from anything, but with the correct amount of planning, investment and consideration of the time and resources, BIM should see productivity dividends pay off in the long term.
+There’s a misconception that because BIM takes time to implement and understand, it affects productivity in the long term.
+Of course, labs and other build projects shouldn’t expect instant results, but with the correct amount of planning, investment and proper consideration of time and resources, BIM should see productivity dividends pay off in the long term.

-While it may take time getting used to the planning at the early BIM stage, with training and resource studying from the get-go a common practice, even the busiest business can get to grips with BIM.
-Think about how technology has changed over the decades.
-Things that were standard in the past, no matter how popular, are now outdated and outmoded, BIM may be unfamiliar to many, but its adoption will prove that it’s a worthwhile investment.
+While it may take time to get used to the planning at the early BIM stage, with training and resource studying from the get-go a common practice, even the busiest laboratories can get to grips with BIM.

 MYTH 4: BIM IS EXPENSIVE

 The upfront costs of BIM will put a dent in the company coffers when compared to traditional working processes, but the longer-term efficiencies and benefits will counter the initial drain on the bank balance.
-Additionally, while there will expenditure (and why wouldn’t there?), there are many easily-accessible tools, guidance and help at low or no-cost options.
+Additionally, while there are inevitable expenditure costs, there are many easily accessible, low-cost tools, guidance and help options available.

-At the beginning of a project, or even before it, you can decide which aspects of BIM will be implemented and which BIM tools will be used in order to fully craft spending and time budgets before moving on with the project itself.
+At the beginning of a project, or even before it, you can decide which aspects of BIM will be implemented and which BIM tools will be used to fully craft spending and time budgets before moving on with the lab design and build project.

 MYTH 5: BIM IS ONLY FOR “BIG” PROJECTS

-The example case studies you read about online seem to suggest that BIM can only be used for big companies or government projects.
+The example case studies available online seem to suggest that BIM can only be used for big companies or government projects.
 However, smaller companies still have the same opportunities for growth in terms of efficiency and collaboration that BIM affords to larger businesses.

 MYTH 6: BIM WON’T BE AROUND FOREVER

 BIM has long been gestating in the global construction industry.
-The idea of co-ordinated design to eliminate waste and bring about cost savings was proliferated by organisations such as the Building Research Establishment back in the 1970s.
-Further back still, automated clash detection, a feature of BIM, was considered as long ago as 1966.
+The idea of coordinated design to eliminate waste and bring about cost savings was proliferated by organisations such as the Building Research Establishment back in the 1970s.
+Further back still, automated clash detection was a feature of BIM considered as long ago as 1966.
 The idea that BIM is a flash-in-the-pan fad couldn’t be further from the truth.

 Rather, the influence of digital technology on the built environment is set to grow.
 The UK government previously mandated that by April 2016, all government building and infrastructure projects should be PAS 1192-2 compliant.
-Those who adopt the approach stand to truly gain a competitive advantage, reduce outgoings and work in a more efficient manner.
+Those who adopt the approach stand to truly gain a competitive advantage, reduce outgoings and work more efficiently.

 MYTH 7: THE GEOMETRY REQUIREMENTS ARE TOO COMPLICATED

-It’s important to remember that BIM implies a product rather manufactures it, therefore it isn’t necessary for details to be 100% fine-tuned.
-Once an appropriate level of detail has been gleaned, there’s no need to model every single element or component in a plan.
+It’s important to remember that BIM implies a product rather than manufacturing it, therefore details don’t need to be 100% fine-tuned.
+Once an appropriate level of detail has been gleaned, there’s no need to model every single element or component in a plan, which means that it isn’t as complicated as it might seem at first.

 DISCOVER MORE ABOUT BIM HERE